openstack/kolla/doc/heat-dev-env.rst

     $ sudo ./docker images

-Lists all images that have been pulled from the upstream kollaglue repository thus far.
+Lists all images that have been pulled from the upstream kolla repository thus far.
 This can be run on the node during the ``./start`` operation to check on the download progress.